facelessuser/FavoriteFiles/readme.md

 ## Favorite Files: Remove File
 Remove a favorite file form your list.

+## Favorite Files: Toggle Per Project (Disabled by Default)
+Enable ability for per project favorites.
+Per projets must be toggled on for each project you are in.
+You can toggle back and forth between per project and global favorites.

+This setting is disabled currently by default.
+There is no easy way to detect the current project name reliably without forcing refreshing of the "Auto Save Session.sublime_session" file.
+This causes me to have to pop up a refresh view.
+I have not yet gotten much feedback on this, so until I do, I am disabling it by default.

 # License

 Favorite Files is released under the MIT license.